maxfieldk/TE-Seq/README.md

   ```
 ***
 ***
-  I recommend you store these downloaded annotations in a directory one level above your project directory (place genomes_files/ adjacent to the TE-Seq/ directory).
+  I recommend you store these downloaded annotations in a directory one level above your project directory (place genomes_file/ adjacent to the TE-Seq/ directory).
 Just ensure that the paths are nested within a Singularity bound directory if using the containerized workflow (read on to the segment on "workflow/profile/default/config.yaml" below for more details).

-Create, in your project directory, the srna/rawdata directories, and move your fastqs there.
+Create, in the TE-Seq directory a folder called srna_rawdata, and move your fastqs there.
 ```
-mkdir -p srna/rawdata
+mkdir -p srna_rawdata
 #now move all your fastqs into this directory
 ```
 Make sure your fastq file naming is consistent with the naming scheme set forth in the conf/project_config_srna.yaml.
 This scheme fills in the sample_name from the conf/sample_table_srna.csv for both the read1 and read2 fasts file paths i.e.:
   ```
-  source1: "srna/rawdata/{sample_name}_R1.fastq.gz" source2: "srna/rawdata/{sample_name}_R2.fastq.gz"
+  source1: "srna_rawdata/{sample_name}_R1.fastq.gz" source2: "srna_rawdata/{sample_name}_R2.fastq.gz"
   ```
   If rawdata file names do not match with sample names, either you can rename them, or you can provide a mapping from sample_name to rawdata identifier.
 In this case you would add a column to your conf/sample_table_srna.csv titled something like  "fq_sample_name", and add the rawdata identifiers to this column.
 Then you would modify the "derive" block in your conf/project_config_srna.yaml as follows, changing {sample_name} to your new column name in conf/sample_table_csv, as done below "fq_sample_name":
   ```
   derive:
     attributes: [file_path_R1, file_path_R2]
     sources:
-      source1: "srna/rawdata/{fq_sample_name}_R1_001.fastq.gz"
+      source1: "srna_rawdata/{fq_sample_name}_R1_001.fastq.gz"
-      source2: "srna/rawdata/{fq_sample_name}_R2_001.fastq.gz"
+      source2: "srna_rawdata/{fq_sample_name}_R2_001.fastq.gz"
   ```
   peptable_srna.csv, is automatically updated each time you call Snakemake, according to the rules set out in conf/project_config_srna.yaml applied to conf/sample_table.csv.
 This is how rawdata paths can be generated dynamically.
   The workflow/profile/default/config.yaml instructs Snakemake how to be run in your compute environment.
 More information on Snakemake profiles can be found at https://snakemake.readthedocs.io/en/stable/executing/cli.html under the "Profiles" section header.